Deerzen/Moodmonitor/README.md

 ## 🔍 Sentiment analysis with Afinn
- moodmonitor.py uses the Afinn library (Nielsen 2011) to judge the sentiment of a message in chat and calculates averages in user defined intervals.
+ Moodmonitor uses the Afinn library (Nielsen 2011) to judge the sentiment of a message in chat and calculates averages in user defined intervals.
  Since the Afinn library is primarily designed for the English language the script can only be used in English speaking twitch communities.